hapax/hapax.github.io/assets/teaching.md

-The <a href="#sec-3">revised questions</a> seem challenging, but I intend them to be taken in the spirit of JUMP's bonus questions, a carrot for a cohort which is already engaged.
+The <a href="#sec-3">revised questions</a> seem challenging, but I intend them to be taken in the spirit of JUMP's bonus questions, a carrot for a globally engaged cohort who trust the teacher or text.
 We need to develop engagement and self-confidence first.
 And bonus questions are not a blank cheque!
 They still need to be designed carefully, building on skills the